JuhaniKahara/pixelator/README.md

    - Determine how many lines should be drawn using the greyscale image and color thresholds
    - Draw the zigzag pattern with given number of lines to the pixel

 Example of original photo (left) and the end result (right).
+Original photo is from UKK-arkisto.
 The real life size of the end result is approx. 26cmx26cm.

 ![Image of President](https://github.com/JuhaniKahara/pixelator/blob/master/images/kekko_both.png)